nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 # Create a master node in a Kubernetes cluster

 ### Create the VM (i.e. instance)
-Create an instance (VM) with Ubuntu Server 24.04 LTS as the starting image using the Truenas GUI in the Instances section. [https://releases.ubuntu.com/noble/ubuntu-24.04.2-desktop-amd64.iso]
+Create an instance with Ubuntu Server 24.04 LTS as the starting image using the Truenas GUI in the Instances section. [https://releases.ubuntu.com/noble/ubuntu-24.04.2-desktop-amd64.iso]

 > [!NOTE]
 > A ZVol is not necessary to install the OS.
 Just install it into the Root disk.